VLRS-Bench: A Vision-Language Reasoning Benchmark for Remote Sensing

 \subsection{Evaluation Strategy}

 To evaluate reasoning performance in VLRS-Bench, we adopt a tiered scoring scheme tailored to different question formats.
 For 8-select-N multiple-choice questions (N $\geq$ 2), partial credit is assigned: 1.0 for perfect selections, 0.5 for incomplete but error-free answers, and 0 for any incorrect choice.
 Other question formats, including 5-select-1 single-choice and binary true/false questions, are scored with one point per correct response.
 The fill-in-the-blank questions are evaluated using a semantic similarity-based criterion rather than exact string matching.
 We compute embedding similarity using the all-MiniLM-L6-v2 model \cite{all_minilm} and consider an answer correct if its similarity to the ground truth exceeds an 80\% threshold.
+This threshold was selected through expert calibration to accept valid paraphrases while suppressing semantically incorrect answers.
 Partial credit is supported: responses receive 0.5 points when the answer is partially correct, and 1.0 point only when all blanks are filled correctly.
-Finally, the overall performance is reported as the mean percentage score across all benchmark questions, providing a holistic measure of high-level reasoning performance in remote sensing.
+Finally, the overall performance is reported as the mean percentage score across all benchmark questions, providing a holistic measure of high-level reasoning performance in complex remote sensing.